OpenGeoVis/PVGeo/docs/index_base.rst

    :alt: Documentation Built by gendocs

 The ``PVGeo`` python package contains VTK powered tools for data visualization in geophysics which are wrapped for direct use within the application `ParaView by Kitware`_.
 These tools are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D time-varying grids.

 This website hosts the code documentation for the ``PVGeo`` python package found on `GitHub`_ and `PyPI`_.
-This website strictly documents the code so that users have a convenient and familiar means of searching through the library to understand the backend of the features they are using.
+This website strictly documents the code so that users have a convenient and familiar means of searching through the library to understand how to use PVGeo in a Python environment outside of ParaView.
 If you are searching for examples and demonstrations on how to use the ``PVGeo`` library, then head over to the `full website`_ where you can find tutorials with sample data sets and links to many other helpful resources.

 For a quick overview of how ``PVGeo`` can be used in a Python environment or directly within ParaView, please checkout the code snippets and videos on the `About Examples Page`_.

 .. _ParaView by Kitware: https://www.paraview.org